makusan8/kubernetes/README.md

 ```

-- Deploy the the test app :
+- Deploy the test app :

 ```
 # deploy the app